 The Ballad Of Dorothy Parker is the fourth track on the first disc of Prince's ninth album Sign O' The Times.
 In 2002, a live version was included as the seventh track on the live release One Nite Alone...
 The Aftershow: It Ain't Over (titled only Dorothy Parker).

-Initial tracking took place on 15 March 1986 at Prince's Galpin Blvd Home Studio, Chanhassen, MN, USA (four days before And How and Power Fantastic).
+Basic tracking took place on 15 March 1986 at Prince's Galpin Blvd Home Studio in Chanhassen, Minnesota (four days before And How and Power Fantastic).
 It was the first track he recorded in his newly installed home studio.

 The track was initially included as the fourth track on a late April 1986 configuration of Dream Factory, and as the album expanded, it was kept as the fourth track on the first disc on the 3 June 1986 and 18 July 1986 configurations.
 It was kept for inclusion as the fourth track on the first disc as the album developed into the triple-album Crystal Ball on the 30 November 1986 configuration, which was eventually pared down and became Sign O' The Times.